All comparisonsPassword Managers

 Passbolt

-1Password fails first because it relies on a vendor hosted vault instead of allowing a self hosted deployment.
+1Password fails first because it requires relying on a vendor-hosted vault before a self-hosted deployment before password management.

 Verdict